Contact Your Legislator

 Personal, thoughtful, well-written letters have a significant impact on lawmakers, especially when the letters are from their constituents.
 Here are the four most important things to remember when writing elected officials:

-- Tell them you’re a constituent (that you live in their district, you belong to their party, or you voted for them).
+- Tell them you’re a constituent (that you live in their district).

 - Tell them the issue (when the Legislature is not in session) or the bill number and subject (when the Legislature is in session).